Zoom Security Settings

 3. Naming and setting the date.
 The first options you should set are the meeting topic and the schedule for the meeting.
 If you would like to add a description for the class or meeting, you may, but it is not necessary.

 4. Creating a recurring meeting (optional).
 If you would like the meeting to be a recurring meeting, check the box next to “Recurring meeting” and enter the details for the recurrence.

-5. Meeting ID and meeting password.
+5. Meeting ID and meeting passcode.
 Next to Meeting ID, the button for “Generate Automatically” should already be checked.
 We do not recommend using your Personal Room for general sessions.
-The “Require meeting password” option will be selected by default for all meetings, and a password will be generated for you.
-You can change the password, but we recommend that you keep it as a numeric password.
+Next to Security, a “Passcode” will be generated for you.
+You can change the passcode, but we recommend that you keep it as a numeric sequence.

 6. Check video settings and mute participants on entry.
 When scheduling the meeting, ensure that video is off for both host and participants.
-You should also ensure that “Mute participants on entry” and “Enable waiting room” are both checked.
+You should also ensure that “Mute participants on entry” is checked.

 7. Alternative Hosts.
 Finally, if your meeting has a co-host, add the co-host’s email in the “Alternative Hosts” field.
 You can add multiple co-hosts by entering their email addresses separated by commas (for example: [email protected], [email protected]).

 Important note: The host and all co-hosts have the same privileges in meetings.
 A faculty member or meeting chair must be the host or co-host, even when a teaching assistant or other assistant is creating and managing the Zoom session.

 8. Save your meeting.
 Click “Save,” and you will see a confirmation that your meeting has been created.